 One lane of westbound World Way West is closed during work associated with the RS-X project.

 Impacts Near LAX:

-Arbor Vitae Street/Aviation Boulevard: Daytime lane closures are possible Monday-Saturday at the intersection for installation of LADWP’s Permanent Power Duct Bank and utility investigation work for the future ConRAC facility.
+Arbor Vitae Street/Aviation Boulevard: Day and night intermittent lane closures are possible Monday-Saturday at the intersection for the installation of the LADWP 12-inch water line for the future ConRAC facility.